citp/privacy-policy-historical/l/lo/loc/localtiger.com.md

   1. name
   2. email address
   3. ZIP/Postal code
-  4. demographic profile (like your age, gender,occupation,education and durables owned)
+  4. demographic profile (like your age, gender, occupation, education and durables owned)
   5. interests (such as news, sports, travel and so on)
   6. financial information (like account or credit card numbers)
   7. opinions of features on our website(s).